 The slices of the pie indicate changes in wild moth captures from last year to this year.
 Most of the program area has no or very few codling moths (CM Free & Low slices).

-Of the 27% of orchards that had a detectable moth population 17% (red slice) had populations that got bigger in 2023.
+Of the 39% of orchards that had a detectable moth population 5% had decreasing captures, 5% stayed the same, and 29% (red slice) had populations that got bigger in 2024.
+These orchards will be focus of program efforts in the 2025 season.

-SECTION 2 Infested Fruit Program area meeting damage targets
+SECTION 2 Infested Fruit Program area with acceptable levels of damage